Hurricane Wilma: Other states

 Rainfall from Hurricane Wilma extended up the east coast of the United States from Florida to Virginia.
 Precipitation reached 3 in along the Outer Banks of North Carolina.
 As Wilma was moving out to sea, a nor'easter developed near Cape Hatteras; the two systems produced high waves, coastal flooding, and beach erosion across the Northeastern United States, resulting in some road closures.
 The nor'easter drew moisture and energy from Wilma to produce heavy rainfall, snowfall in higher elevations, and gusty winds, with a peak wind gust of 66 mph recorded at Blue Hill Meteorological Observatory in Milton, Massachusetts.
 The high winds resulted in approximately 200,000 business and homes across the Northeastern United States losing power and downed trees, with traffic blocked on parts of Interstate 95 in Rhode Island and the Green Line train in Newton, Massachusetts.
 Snowfall in the region peaked at 20 in in Vermont.
+One person in Pennsylvania and another in Maine were killed by the nor'easter.